skellis46/slipbox/improvisation and the threshold of the self.md

 -- Mindball for thresholds- about desire and not wanting. might be a useful way in

 # sleeping kittens

+> If he has an argument, it is with thinkers such as Hume and Locke, who regarded thoughts as discrete entities, one closely following another—as in a "train," Locke said—but each capable of being set apart and examined on its own.
+But a stream is very different from a train, and James takes his riverine metaphor seriously.
+(It is not original to him, as we will see.) [@pollan-2026-world loc2525]

+- am I talking about a stream here?
+It's dangerous territory to communicate

 > After this timeless interval, Consciousness takes the shape of the next appearance and may identify itself with a part of this appearance, a body.
 In doing so it ‘forgets' itself and thereby appears to veil itself from itself.[@spira-2008-transparency]